The normal bundle of a general canonical curve of genus at least 7 is semistable: Degeneration so that meets

 \section{Degeneration so that \(Q_{\text{sing}}\) meets \(E\)}

-In order to give an elementary proof of Theorem \ref{thm:main} in the even genus case using the explicit description of the HN-filtration given in Section \ref{sec:HN}, it will suffice to bound the slopes of subbundles of \(N_{E/Q}[2\Gamma \posmod N_{E/S}]\).
-To achieve this, we will utilize a further degeneration in which \(E\) meets the singular locus \(Q_{\text{sing}}\) of the rank \(4\) quadric \(Q\) described in Section \ref{sec:HN} in two points \(\{x_1, x_2\}\).
+In order to give an elementary proof of Theorem \ref{thm:main} in the even genus case using the explicit description of the HN-filtration given in Section \ref{sec:HN}, we will show in Section~\ref{sec:even_g_numerics} that it suffices to bound the slopes of subbundles of \(N_{E/Q}[2\Gamma \posmod N_{E/S}]\).
+To achieve such a bound, we will utilize a further degeneration in which \(E\) meets the singular locus \(Q_{\text{sing}}\) of the rank \(4\) quadric \(Q\) described in Section \ref{sec:HN} in two points \(\{x_1, x_2\}\).
 The basic inductive strategy will be to degenerate in this way, and then examine the sequence obtained by projection from the line \(\overline{x_1 x_2}\).
 If we do this carefully, the quotient will be another instance of our Setup \ref{eq:S_sigma_Q_diagram} in \(\pp^{2n - 1}\).
 In this section, we construct this degeneration and prove that the projection exact sequence behaves as desired.
 In the next section, we will use this to complete our inductive proof of Theorem \ref{thm:main} in the even genus case.